cedricclyburn/cedricclyburn/README.md

 ### Hi there 👋
-I'm a 19-year-old computer science major at NC State University, with passion in machine learning and applications of large-scale data.
+Hi!
+I'm a computer science major at NC State University, with a passion for machine learning and applications of large-scale data.

 - ☸ I'm currently working on Kubernetes/OpenShift
 - 👨‍💻 I'm currently learning about enterprise blockchain technology